 Coronavirus in India (file photo) Photograph:( AFP )

-The weekly positivity rate was recorded at 5.66 per cent.
-Recoveries continue to outnumber daily new cases for 27 consecutive days.
-The number of people who have recuperated from the disease surged to 2,75,04,126, while the case fatality rate has increased to 1.22 per cent, the data stated.
+Recoveries outnumbered daily cases for the 37th consecutive day and the number of people who have recuperated from the disease has increased to 2,86,78,390.
+The case fatality rate stands at 1.29 per cent, the data said.

 "Our figures are being reconciled with the Indian Council of Medical Research," the ministry said on its website, adding that state-wise distribution of figures is subject to further verification and reconciliation.